casy-lab/PX4_Firmware/README.md

 ```

 ## 3. Extremum Seeking Example
-In order to execute the search mission, in SITL mode, once the simulation has been launched, run (on px4 console):
+In order to execute the search mission, in SITL mode, once the simulation has been launched, run (on PX4 console):
 ```
 extremum_seeking start
 commander mode search
 ```
-The drone then starts to search the ARVA transmitter by following setpoints provided by the Bounded Update Rate algorithm.
+The drone then starts to search the ARVA transmitter by following setpoints provided by the ES unit.

-In order to change the transmitter position or orientation, one can modify the header file *Tools/sitl_gazebo/include/gazebo_arva_plugin.h*.
+In order to change the transmitter-victim position or orientation, one can modify the header file *Tools/sitl_gazebo/include/gazebo_arva_plugin.h*.
-While to change the drone initial position, please check out the file *Tools/sitl_gazebo/worlds/iris.world*.
+While, to change the drone initial position, please check out the file *Tools/sitl_gazebo/worlds/iris.world*.

-## 4. Hardware in the Loop Simulation
+## 4. HITL Simulation
-Currently the IBM Regulator and the Extremum Seeking module are implemented just for Pixhawk Cube board.
+Currently, the IMB Regulator and the ES module are implemented only for the Pixhawk Cube board.
-In order to test the algorithm with HITL simulations, first set to *true* the flags *serial_enabled* and *hil_mode* in the file *Tools/sitl_gazebo/models/rotors_description/urdf/iris_base.xacro*.
-Then, connect the Pixhawk Cube board via USB plug and execute the following commands:
+In order to test the algorithm in an HITL simulation, first set to *true* the flags *serial_enabled* and *hil_mode* in the file *Tools/sitl_gazebo/models/rotors_description/urdf/iris_base.xacro*.
+Then, connect the Pixhawk Cube board via USB and execute the following commands:
 ```
 cd ab_es_proj_firmware
 make px4_fmu-v3_default upload